 As a tournament organiser, you can pre-book any and all matches involved.
 This is one of the final (optional) tasks of preparing a tournament and must be done after you have confirmed all draws in Manage draws - but best you do this before you move the event into the in-play stage - though you'll still be able to rebook matches once in-play as well.
-Match scheduling has its own dedicated screen and functions that can be found under Manage schedule.
+Match scheduling has its own dedicated screen and functions that can be found in Hosted events > Pre-book.

 You'll only be able to schedule matches for events (tournaments) that you organise and where the date chosen is within the start and end dates set for the event.
 If that's more than one event you get to choose which one.
 If the event could be hosted by multiple clubs you get to choose which club.